gmatiash/campaign-tracker/README.md

 # Campaign Tracker

-A rules-agnostic, browser-based tabletop tool with a tactical battle map, combat tracker, fog of war, and real-time multiplayer.
+A rules-agnostic, browser-based tabletop tool with a tactical battle map, combat tracker, dynamic lighting, line-of-sight fog of war, and real-time multiplayer.
 It runs **local-first** (no account, data stays in the browser) and can switch to a **cloud** backend for multi-device sync and collaboration — with no code change, just two environment variables.

 The first game system is **D&D 3.5e**, but no game rules live in the UI.
 Sizes, conditions, initiative, distance, area-of-effect geometry, and reach all come from a